 Libretto by John Bowman

 Sandra Bengochea, Soprano

 Produced by Guggenheim Entertainment and the San Jose Chamber Orchestra

-In celebration of Mr. Mollicone (a long time San Jose resident) and the 40th Anniversary of his opera, The Face on the Barroom Floor, audiences will enjoy a live performance of the opera followed by clips from “The Face on the Barroom Floor: The Poem, the Place, the Opera”, a film directed by Rhode Island-based filmmaker Lawrence Kraman, written by David Patrick Stearns, and edited by an impressive young filmmaker, Dillon Poole, The Face on the Barroom Floor will take viewers on a historical, musical, and poetic journey.
-Other songs will be performed during the celebration which Mr. Mollicone has written throughout his illustrious career.
+In celebration of Mr. Mollicone (a long time San Jose resident) and the 40th Anniversary of his opera, The Face on the Barroom Floor, audiences will enjoy a live performance of the opera as well as clips from “The Face on the Barroom Floor: The Poem, the Place, the Opera”, a film directed by Rhode Island-based filmmaker Lawrence Kraman, written by David Patrick Stearns, and edited by an impressive young filmmaker, Dillon Poole.
+The event will take viewers on a historical, musical, and poetic journey and will include other songs written by Mr. Mollicone throughout his illustrious career.